elucian/bee/syntax/overview.md

 Bee define A := ASCII character as native type.

 ```
-new a,b ε A; --ASCII character
+new a,b ∈ A; --ASCII character
-new x,y ε B; --Binary number
+new x,y ∈ B; --Binary number

 let a := `0`;    -- representation of 0
 let x := a -> B; -- convert to 30